 - After 6-7 minutes, turn links over, baste with gravy again.

 - Since the sausages are pre-cooked, you are only heating them up and incorporating flavors.

 DON'T FORGET TO MONITOR THE POTATOES

-Place potatoes on plate.
+- Place potatoes on plate.
 Lay sausages across potatoes, gently pressing them into the mound of potatoes.

-Drizzle with onion/gravy mixture.
+- Drizzle with onion/gravy mixture.

 And that is it!
 I served mine with a light spring mix salad.
 This is not a complicated dish, hence it is served mostly in pubs or gastropubs as “pub grub.”
 Which means relatively quick and easy to make in large quantities.
 I think this can be an easy weeknight meal, let me know what you think.
 Send pictures of your Bangers & Mash.